datasciblog/datasciblog.github.io/_posts/2016-02-22-profiling-top-kagglers-leustagos-current-7-highest-1.md

 ## Bio

-Lucas Eustaquio Gomes da SilvaLeustagos, also known as Leustagos, is a mostly self taught data scientist who graduated in control and automation engineering.
+**Lucas Eustaquio Gomes da Silva**, also known as Leustagos, is a mostly self taught data scientist who graduated in control and automation engineering.
 He currently works in the data mining field using machine learning techniques to identify and alert clients about malicious traffic in corporate networks.